-The income tax recovery for the fourth quarter of fiscal 2018 was impacted primarily by a \$2.0 million increase in the fair value of marketable securities for which no deferred tax asset has been recognized (as described in Note 9 to the audited consolidated financial statements for fiscal 2018), and tax exempt dividend income relative to the Company's active business income.
+The income tax recovery for the fourth quarter of 2019 was impacted primarily by a \$8.5 million decrease in the fair value of marketable securities for which no deferred tax asset has been recognized, and tax exempt dividend income relative to the Company's active business income.
 The Company's effective tax rates include the impact of changes in substantively enacted tax rates in various tax jurisdictions.